zbates1/Landmetrics-Pro/README.md

 ```

 ### 2. Set FLASK_APP in Heroku Config Vars **this method works with Landmetrics-Pro**:

+If you make any database changes, you may need to go through heroku bash and do a flask db migrate

 ```bash
 heroku config:set FLASK_APP=main:app --app landmetrics-pro
 ```